Solar System, Astrophysics, and Cosmology from the Derivative Expansion

-We argue in this paper that the metric up to second order in derivatives is static and we show that: (1) The leading (zeroth) order metric in the expansion is the Schwarzschild metric corresponding to the solar system scale\footnote{More generally, it corresponds to any spherical static source as long as the asymptotes are Keplerian.}, (2) The first order metric corresponds to the galactic scale (the physics due to dark matter), as it gives the main features of the rotation curve of galaxies, like the flat part and the Baryonic Tully-Fisher relation, and (3) The second order metric corresponds to the cosmological scale (the physics due to dark energy) and it is shown to coincide with the FLRW spacetime in the appropriate limit and approximation, and it gives rise to the cosmological redshift and the accelerating expansion.
+We argue in this paper that the metric up to second order in derivatives is static and we show that: (1) The leading (zeroth) order metric in the expansion is the Schwarzschild metric corresponding to the solar system scale\footnote{More generally, it corresponds to any spherical static source as long as the asymptotes are Keplerian.}, (2) The first order metric corresponds to the galactic scale (the physics due to dark matter), as it gives the main features of the rotation curve of galaxies, like the flat part and the Baryonic Tully-Fisher relation \cite{Tully:1977fu,McGaugh:2000sr,McGaugh:2011ac}, and (3) The second order metric corresponds to the cosmological scale (the physics due to dark energy) and it is shown to coincide with the FLRW spacetime in the appropriate limit and approximation, and it gives rise to the cosmological redshift and the accelerating expansion.